TAMS-Group/tams_printed_ft/openscad/00readme.txt

   breadboards; this can help for quick prototyping when you don't want to design and route a custom circuit board.

+Sensor Prototypes are:

+* `adjustable-ft-v1.scad` - the (large) six-axis F/T sensor
+  built with four "2-DOF sensor modules" (for a total of eight fork-type interrupter sesnors), adjustable fins with grub screws, and an Arduino nano.

+* `bottle-ft.scad` - the ring-type prototype designed for
+  recording of human liquid pouring experiments.
+Inner radius is large enough for a 500ml plastic bottle while the outer grasp handle provides a nice grasping handle of the overall sensor.

+* `pushing-box-ft` - the simple 2-DOF surface-friction measuring
+  device for object pushing experiments.

+* `...`

 About the sensor 3D models:

 A single self-contained OpenSCAD file is provided for each of